1-davnor-1-people

 When visiting the town of Kapalong, touted as the “Caving Capital of Mindanao”, caves are must-see sites.
 But J.K.
 Mercado and Sons’ Pag-asa Farms is a destination one should not miss.

 Situated across the Municipal Hall of Kapalong is the new Town Square cum theme park.
-The municipal government made a lagoon and a foot fountain on the corner that can be seen from the castle, where the round-shaped amphitheatre can clearly and fully seen as well.
+The municipal government made a lagoon and a foot fountain on the corner that can be seen from the castle, where the round-shaped amphitheatre can clearly and be seen as well.
 While the latter has enough space for 1,800 people, an auditorium building was also built that can carry up to 2,000 people.

 Kapalong is king when it comes to caves.
 It is home of the Suaon Nature Park, where a series of limestone caves formed intricate and mind-blowing natural formations underneath the earth.
 Visitors can explore Okbot, Otso, and Alena caves, and go sightseeing in the Sua-on Underground river.
 The town also has a five-hectare botanical and floral garden inside a vast banana plantation.
 Various animal species, including the endangered Philippine eagle, mouse, deer, and tarsier, are said to wander within the area.